-UPS to halt pickups for heavy items ahead of union vote
+UPS to halt pickups for heavy items before vote on contract offer

 On Oct.
 5, UPS freight division workers rejected an earlier contract offer.
 An extension agreement is set to expire on Nov.
 12.

-“Because we do not have a guarantee against a work stoppage, we cannot afford to put our customers’ volume at risk of being stranded in our system,” UPS said in a statement on Thursday.

 A strike by the 12,000 Teamsters covered by the contract would be the first at UPS in more than two decades.
-The freight division at UPS is significantly smaller than the company’s domestic small parcel delivery operation, limiting the impact of a work stoppage.

 Reporting by Lisa Baertlein in Los Angeles; Editing by Peter Cooney